Commentary

 U.S. defense supply chain dependence on the Chinese regime poses a serious national security concern, and efforts to remove this dependency will take decades, leaving the United States vulnerable in the interim.

-Rare earth elements (REEs) are central to the United States’s dependence on China.
-These 17 metals are crucial for high-tech military components like precision-guided munitions, lasers, and radar systems.
+Rare earth elements (REEs) are central to U.S. dependence on China.
+These 17 metals are crucial for high-tech military components such as precision-guided munitions, lasers, and radar systems.
 China controls about 85 percent of the global REE supply, making it an indispensable player.
 This reliance makes the U.S. military vulnerable to potential supply disruptions from the CCP.

-The U.S. defense industry heavily relies on Chinese manufacturing and assembly for components like electronic parts and semiconductors.
+The U.S. defense industry heavily relies on Chinese manufacturing and assembly for components such as electronic parts and semiconductors.
 Incorporating Chinese-made components into defense systems poses substantial cybersecurity risks, including hidden vulnerabilities or backdoors susceptible to cyber espionage or sabotage.
-This reliance also raises quality control issues, the potential for intellectual property theft, and supply chain disruptions.
+This reliance also raises quality control issues and the potential for intellectual property theft and supply chain disruptions.
 Additionally, China produces dual-use technologies, such as telecommunications equipment and software, which the military may purchase without the same monitoring or regulation as purely military technology.

 Some Chinese companies often conceal their country of origin, claiming to be 100 percent American firms qualified to work for the Pentagon.
 This practice poses a national security risk and gives these companies an unfair advantage over genuine American companies by using subsidized parts and components from the Chinese regime.
 Over time, the lower prices from CCP-affiliated firms are driving American companies out of business, forcing the Pentagon to purchase Chinese-made goods.

 The U.S. government has taken some steps to reduce dependence on CCP supply chains, but these measures are limited and often do not specifically target defense-related industries.
-Both former President Donald Trump and President Joe Biden invoked the Defense Production Act to bolster the domestic industrial base, aiming for a more secure and resilient supply chain.
-However, this was largely used by FEMA to target personal protective equipment (PPE), masks, and other medical devices during the COVID-19 pandemic.
+Both President Donald Trump and President Joe Biden invoked the Defense Production Act to bolster the domestic industrial base, aiming for a more secure and resilient supply chain.
+However, this was largely used by the Federal Emergency Management Agency to target personal protective equipment, masks, and other medical devices during the COVID-19 pandemic.
 The 2022 U.S. National Security Strategy addresses supply chain security and identifies communist China as a threat, but it does not significantly address the specific threat China poses to U.S. defense supply chains.
 There has also been no comprehensive move to replace all CCP-controlled companies in U.S. defense supply chains.

 This year, Biden issued Executive Order 14117 to prevent countries of concern from accessing Americans’ sensitive personal data and U.S. government-related data.
 This move addresses the risk posed by U.S. dependence on Chinese services and technology, which could expose such data.
 However, it does not reduce overall reliance on China.